setms/book/docs/synthesis/architecture_design.md

 - A **policy** depends on an **aggregate** if the policy issues commands to the aggregate.
-  This is contract coupling, since the policy can function without the aggregate, but it needs to know the contract for the commands it issues.
+  This is contract coupling, since the policy can function without the aggregate, but it needs to know the contract for the command it issues.
 - A **policy** depends on an **aggregate** if the policy handles an event emitted by the aggregate.
   This is again contract coupling.
 - A **policy** depends on a **read model** if the policy needs data from the read model to make a decision.
-  This is availability coupling, since the policy can't make a decision without the data from the read model.
+  This is availability coupling, since the policy requires the read model to be available so that it can query it while it's making its decision.
 - A **read model** depends on an **aggregate** if the read model needs to update its data based on an event emitted by the aggregate.
   This is again contract coupling.

 Based on these definitions for dependencies, we can convert an event storm into a dependency graph.
-However, an even more interesting visualization is a Design Structure Matrix (DSM).
+However, an even more interesting visualization is a Design Structure Matrix.

 A **Design Structure Matrix** (DSM) is a network modeling tool that represents the elements comprising a system and their interactions @@Eppinger2012.
 As such, a DSM highlights the system's architecture.

-A DSM is an NxN square matrix, where the N rows and N columns each get the name of the system's elements.
+Technically, a DSM is an NxN matrix, where the N rows and N columns each get the name of the system's elements.
 The diagonal of the matrix represents the elements.
 Off-diagonal elements represent the dependencies between the elements.
 In a **binary DSM**, the off-diagonal elements are either 0 (no dependency) or 1 (dependency).
 Dependencies are usually marked with `X`, whereas empty cells represent no dependency.
 In a **numerical DSM**, the off-diagonal elements are numbers representing the strength of the dependency.
+Many other variations exist, for instance, using different colors for the cells.

-We can use the dependency table above to create a numerical DSM if we assign numbers to the coupling strengths:
+We can use the dependency table for active elements to create a numerical DSM if we assign numbers to the coupling
+strengths:

 - **Availability**: 5
 - **Contract**: 3